buildpacks/docs/content/docs/for-app-developers/how-to/special-cases/build-on-podman.md

 ---

-# Known Issues & Limitations
+# Known issues & limitations

   * On `macOS` bind mounts do not work since the VM cannot access host file system.
   * With more time consuming builds and `--trust-builder=true` following error may occur: